wheat32/Armold/README.md

-# Armold
-LHU Robotics Team
+# LHU Robotics Team

-This is a respository for code dumping.
+This is a respository for code dumping intended for use only by the LHU Robotics Team.

-ARMOLD version:
+<b>Armold physical build version:</b>
-- Prototype: 3
+- Build: 3
  - Revision: 1

-Any notes to better the cause or guidelines should go down here:
+<b>Any notes to better the cause or guidelines should go down here:</b>

 - Speed should NOT surpass 15
  - Reason: Robot floors it and plants itself into a wall.
 - Traveling distance for the robot must be a negative number.